AnveshAI/AnveshAI-Video-Generator-V2/README.md

-# AnveshAI — Programmatic Video Generator
+# AnveshAI — Video Generator V2

 A secure, production-safe programmatic video generator that uses AI to create animations from natural language descriptions.
 Simply describe what you want to see, and AnveshAI generates an MP4 video automatically.